PG181997/netflixGpt_clone/README.md

-    -Regester TMDB API and create an app and get acess token -Get Data from TMDB ow playing movies list API
+    -Regester TMDB API and create an app and get acess token -Get Data from TMDB ow playing movies list API -Customhook for now playing movies
+    -Create Movie slice
+    -Update store with movies data
+    -Planning for main and secondary container
+    -Fetch data from trailer video
+    -Update store with tailer video data
+    -Embedd the youtube video and make it autoPlay and mute -Tailwind class to make main container look good

 # Features